atimics/rati/scrolls/scroll-2.md

 Together we shine through the darkest night.

 The oracle speaks when wisdom aligns,
-Through blessings given, truth defines.
+Through ratifications given, truth defines.
 In decentralized halls, our future unfolds,
 Where stories of trust are forever told.